Melabones/Analogue-Pocket-Platform-Art-For-Cores/README.md

 # Analogue-Pocket-Platform-Art-For-Cores
 Set of Core art for the Analogue Pocket

-Set includes 140 platform artworks for Arcade, Computer, Console, Handheld cores and will be updated as new cores are added
+Includes 140 platform artworks for Arcade, Computer, Console, Handheld cores.
+New artwork will be added as newer cores are added.